awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 }
 ```

 Create an IAM role using this policy\.
-For more information about creating IAM roles, see [Creating Customer Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#create-managed-policy-console) in the *IAM User Guide*\.
+For more information about creating IAM roles, see [Creating customer managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#create-managed-policy-console) in the *IAM User Guide*\.

-### Step 3: Create and Configure Users and Groups<a name="USER_SQLServerWinAuth.SettingUp.CreateUsers"></a>
+### Step 3: Create and configure users and groups<a name="USER_SQLServerWinAuth.SettingUp.CreateUsers"></a>

 You can create users and groups with the Active Directory Users and Computers tool\.
 This tool is one of the Active Directory Domain Services and Active Directory Lightweight Directory Services tools\.
 Users represent individual people or entities that have access to your directory\.
 Groups are very useful for giving or denying privileges to groups of users, rather than having to apply those privileges to each individual user\.

 To create users and groups in an AWS Directory Service directory, you must be connected to a Windows EC2 instance that is a member of the AWS Directory Service directory\.
 You must also be logged in as a user that has privileges to create users and groups\.
-For more information, see [Add Users and Groups \(Simple AD and AWS Managed Microsoft AD\)](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/creating_ad_users_and_groups.html) in the *AWS Directory Service Administration Guide*\.
+For more information, see [Add users and groups \(Simple AD and AWS Managed Microsoft AD\)](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/creating_ad_users_and_groups.html) in the *AWS Directory Service Administration Guide*\.

-### Step 4: Enable Cross\-VPC Traffic Between the Directory and the DB Instance<a name="USER_SQLServerWinAuth.SettingUp.VPC-Peering"></a>
+### Step 4: Enable cross\-VPC traffic between the directory and the DB instance<a name="USER_SQLServerWinAuth.SettingUp.VPC-Peering"></a>

-If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 5: Create or Modify a SQL Server DB Instance](#USER_SQLServerWinAuth.SettingUp.CreateModify)\.
+If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 5: Create or modify a SQL Server DB instance](#USER_SQLServerWinAuth.SettingUp.CreateModify)\.

 If you plan to locate the directory and the DB instance in different VPCs, configure cross\-VPC traffic using VPC peering or [AWS Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html)\.

 The following procedure enables traffic between VPCs using VPC peering\.
-Follow the instructions in [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon Virtual Private Cloud Peering Guide*\.
+Follow the instructions in [What is VPC peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon Virtual Private Cloud Peering Guide*\.

 **To enable cross\-VPC traffic using VPC peering**